Members must log in to view the directory and members-only content.

 Rabbi Dantowitz is on the Executive Board of the NorCal Board of Rabbis and part of the Interfaith Clergy Alliance of Morgan Hill/Gilroy.
 She traveled to Guatemala with American Jewish World Service (AJWS) in 2015 as a Global Justice Fellow.
 Rabbi Dantowitz is a Balfour Brickner Fellow and a JOIN for Justice Rabbinic Fellow.
 In 2018, she received her honorary Doctor of Divinity from HUC-JIR for 25 years in the rabbinate.
 She is married and has four adult sons and a dog.
 She loves hiking at the Pacific Coast and in the Redwood Forests.

-Rabbi Natalie Shribman, Education and Programs VP
+Rabbi Natalie Shribman, Programming and Education VP

 Rabbi Natalie Shribman became the rabbi at Temple Kol Ami in West Bloomfield, MI in July 2023.
 She moved there from Wausau, Wisconsin where she served as a hospital chaplain for the Marshfield Clinic Health System.
 Rabbi Shribman was ordained from Hebrew Union College-Jewish Institute of Religion in Cincinnati in 2020.